Tocqueville Society/Leadership Giving

 Tocqueville Society

-The United Way Tocqueville Society was formed in March of 1984 to deepen individual understanding of, commitment to, and support of United Way’s work: advancing the common good by creating opportunities for a better life for all.
+The Alexis de Tocqueville Society is United Way's national giving society.
+Formed in March 1984, the Tocqueville Society was created to deepen individuals' understanding of, commitment to and support of United Way's work of advancing the common good by creating opportunities for a better life.

-The Tocqueville Society recognizes local philanthropic leaders and volunteer champions around the world who have devoted time, talent and funds to create long-lasting changes by tackling our community's most serious issues.
-Membership in the Tocqueville Society is granted to individuals who contribute at least $10,000 annually to a member United Way.
+The Tocqueville Society recognizes local philanthropic leaders and volunteer champions around the world who have devoted time, talent, and treasures to create long-lasting changes by tackling our community's most serious issues.
+Members of the Tocqueville Society make a significant impact in our community by contributing $10,000+ annually.

 Specifically, the United Way Tocqueville Society aims to: